HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 mkdir /var/kaifalog - root - root - Anyone - Anyone - Anyone <br>
 mkdir /var/www/html/data - pi - pi - Anyone - Only owner - Anyone <br>
 mkdir /var/www/html/img - pi - pi - Anyone - Only owner - Anyone

-The root owner/group of /var/kaifalog is related to the fact that I run a cron job just after midnight, to copy the completed logfiles to a USB stick.
+Permissions and ownership shown above is like I have it on my RPi. root as owner/group of /var/kaifalog is related to the fact that I run a cron job just after midnight, to copy the completed logfiles to a USB stick.
 Not described here.

 Now copy the files from github into the corresponding directories on RPi listed above.

-Goto folder Cpp_AMS and start reading messages with: ./a.out
+Goto folder Cpp_AMS and start reading messages with: ./a.out .
+If you are not permitted to run the program, recompile the source code with: g++ -W readAMS58.cpp

 Goto folder Python_AMS and start the notification app with: python3 notify04.py